-"Good levels of nutrition for athletes are needed for them to compete at their best.
+"Athletes need good levels of nutrition to be able to compete at their best.
 It's important that their nutrition is on point so that they are provided with the energy to meet the high demands of training and competition.
-Although highly important, it's still possible for athletes to get overwhelmed by trying to perfect their diet.
-This does not have to be the case...keep on track of your diet with the easy to follow guidelines set out in this article".
+Although highly important, do not get overwhelmed by trying to perfect your diet.
+Keep on track of your nutrition with the easy to follow guidelines set out in this article".

 This means sticking to high amounts of protein, healthy fats and strategic carbs (which just means selecting the optimal times to eat carbs).